Let’s get to the basics, shall we?

 Basically, the current way of working with the page has the following issues:

-- It is nearly impossible to understand what element being referenced unless your Selenium code is heavily documented and that documentation is not our of sync with the code;
+- It is nearly impossible to understand what element is being referenced unless your Selenium code is heavily documented and that documentation is not out of sync with the code;

 - Only developers can understand test failures since the error descriptions are cryptic;